abialobrodzki/hello-world-GitHub/README.md

 # hello-world
-New training repository
+New remote repository - training with GitHub

-Hi,

-I am a newbie, let's try make something.
+I am a newbie, let's try to make something.

-Best Regards,
-Adrian